-Hazard Aspect Possible control measures ✓ if in place × if not or n/a Where: x state action to be taken with timescales x any additional control measures √ site specific details Residual Risk rating High, medium, low If possible, a pdf version of this completed risk assessment published on the school's website to provide transparency of approach to parents, carers and pupils.
-(Do not include names where any personal details are recorded). ✓ Completed RA published on Website, including letters to communicate whole school opening in September 2020 Updated version published on website 25.10.20 website 3.1.21 RA V5 PDF 8.3.21 Parents' are reminded, where necessary, of their duty to secure their child's regular attendance at school (unless they have symptoms, are a close contact of someone who has symptoms / tested positive or are shielding) and that the school has the ability to issue sanctions, including fixed penalty notices in line with local authorities' codes of conduct. ✓ Parents should inform the school of their child's absence.
-Parents have been informed of the procedures should they suspect their child has had contact with someone with Covid symptoms or are showing symptoms themselves.
-Employer The completed risk assessment (v.5) is shared with the Governing Body and employer. √ RA sent to LA, SIA and NST once ratified by Govs.
+Hazard Aspect Possible control measures ✓ if in place ★ if not or n/a Where: ➤ state action to be taken with timescales ➤ any additional control measures ✓ site specific details Residual Risk rating High, medium, low Employer The completed risk assessment (v.5) is shared with the Governing Body and employer. ✓ RA sent to LA, SIA and NST once ratified by Govs.
 WB 20.7.20.
-Version 3.3 uploaded on Governor Hub 25.10.20 Governor Hub 3.1.21 Governor Hub WB18.1.21 uploaded on governor hub 7.3.21 Low Trade Unions The completed (v.5) risk assessment is shared with the recognised Trade Unions following sharing with the school's Governing Body.
+Version 3.3 uploaded on Governor Hub 25.10.20 Governor Hub 3.1.21 Governor Hub WB18.1.21 uploaded on governor hub 7.3.21 uploaded on Governor Hub 1.4.21 Low Trade Unions The completed (v.5) risk assessment is shared with the recognised Trade Unions following sharing with the school's Governing Body.
 (Do not include names where any personal details are recorded). ✓ RA emailed to Trade Unions once checked and ratified by Govs and David Thompson.
 COG to sign and Vice Chair to do a on-site ZOOM or physical inspection before ratifying.
-Any amendments will be considered and updated after consultation with DT,DT approval 16 th October 2020 David Thompson and trade unions 4.1.21 Share with Trade Unions after approval from David Thompson WB 25.1.21 emailed to TU 7.3.21 Low Contracting / transm itting Covid-19 Preventing symptomatic persons attending school Pupils, parents / carers and any visitors, such as suppliers, are informed not to enter the school if they are displaying any symptoms of coronavirus: a new, continuous cough or a high temperature or has a loss of, or change in, their normal sense of taste or smell (anosmia) PHE Campaign posters are available here. √ HT to email staff with protocol.
+Any amendments will be considered and updated after consultation with DT,DT approval 16 th October 2020 David Thompson and trade unions 4.1.21 Share with Trade Unions after approval from David Thompson WB 25.1.21 emailed to TU 7.3.21 TU V5.1 - 1.4.21 Low Contracting / transmi tting Covid-19 Preventing symptomatic persons attending school Pupils, parents / carers and any visitors, such as suppliers, are informed not to enter the school if they are displaying any symptoms of coronavirus: a new, continuous cough or a high temperature or has a loss of, or change in, their normal sense of taste or smell (anosmia) PHE Campaign posters are available here. • HT to email staff with protocol.
 Any signs of symptoms must not come to work.
 Tracing of exposure must be in place and those that have had contact must isolate for 7/14 days.
 Signage reminding of preventing and protocol to be displayed for parents, staff and visitors around school, including all entrances.
 Advice of symptoms on website.
 Staff and parents reminded of protocol and to ring the SBM or SLT to notify.
 SLT to contact trace and ensure that staff are aware.
 Signpost to testing if necessary.
 Pupil with symptoms to be isolated in the meeting room at the front of school.
 Pupils to be escorted to the room via the outdoor doors through the carpark.
 Pupils to use the toilet before they come to the meeting room.
 Staff to wear visor or masks.
 Staff to sanitise all touch points.
-PPE wom by staff member.
+PPE worn by staff member.
 Door opened using fob.
 Windows to be opened prior to child going in - walkie talkie to be used to notify front office.
 PPE and water to be available in the meeting room.
-Low
+Parents informed to collect and informed to arrange for testing.
+Meeting room, Classroom and toilets to be deep cleaned at the end of day.
+Touch points in class to be sanitised immediately.18.1.21 SBM to monitor start and end date for isolation period for staff and pupils who are affected.
+Display PHE posters in school 20.7.20.
+Contact HR for advice if needed: debra.sibley@nottinghamcity.gov.uk Signage at the delivery doors reminding of protocol.
+Deliveries are left at the door - this has been implemented by the delivery companies themselves.
+Signage on the floor - social distancing.
+Buzzer intercom to be used.
+5.6.20 - Prevention signage to be displayed on entrance doors.
+WB Low